OlivierLD/raspberry-coffee/Papirus/README.md

 There is *a lot* of examples in the repo at <https://github.com/PiSupply/PaPiRus>.

 ### WiP
-As long as the Java drivers are not implemented, communication can be established through HTTP and REST.
+As long as the Java drivers are not implemented yet, communication can be established through HTTP and REST.

 Install and setup the Papirus as explained [above](https://github.com/PiSupply/PaPiRus).